ueberdosis/hocuspocus/docs/server/hooks.md

 longer access the document at this point as it has been destroyed, but you may notify anything that was subscribed to the document.

-Note: `afterUnloadDocument` may be called even if `afterLoadDocument` never was for a given document as an extension may have aborted the loading of the document during the `onLoadDocument` phase.

 **Hook payload**

 The `data` passed to the `onDestroy` hook has the following attributes: